laravel/nova-docs/4.0/customization/resource-tools.md

 When Nova generates your tool, `resources/js` and `resources/sass` directories are generated for you.
 These directories contain your tool's JavaScript and Sass stylesheets.
 The primary files of interest in these directories are: `resources/js/components/Tool.vue` and `resources/sass/tool.scss`.

 The `Tool.vue` file is a single-file Vue component that contains your tool's front-end.
 From this file, you are free to build your tool however you want.
-Your tool can make HTTP requests using Axios, which is available globally.
-In addition, the `moment.js` and `lodash` libraries are globally available.
+Your tool can make HTTP requests using Axios via `Nova.request()`.

 #### Resource Tool Properties